 - Unexplained ear pain

-According to the American Cancer Society, men are two times more likely to get oral cancer than women.
+According to the, men are two times more likely to get oral cancer than women.
 Yet, this doesn’t mean that women don’t need oral cancer screenings.
 You may have a higher risk of developing oral cancer if you have a history of using tobacco or abusing alcohol.
 Even not using sun protection on your lips can increase your risk.
 Also, let our dentists know if you have a family history of cancer.